Innocent9712/Innocent9712/README.md

 ## About me:mage_man:

 <p>
-    My name is **Innocent Chukwuemeka** a passionate **Frontend Engineer**.
+    My name is <strong>Innocent Chukwuemeka</strong> a passionate <strong>Frontend Engineer</strong>.
 I enjoy coding as much as I love anime and interacting with other tech individuals and look forward to new opportunities in exploring the different aspect of the tech space.
 </p><br/>

 ## What I'm up to currently:computer: